nickcottrell/quilting/README.markdown

 Javascript Platform Detection
 -----------------------------

+This was formerly "gangster sniff" which was intended to be a funny way to show how you can do platform detection several different ways.
+As a more serious project, my plan is to build out a simple modular system that allows leverages the userAgent object and allows you to easily add and select for various platforms.

 Depending on your situation, you might need to handle things differently.
 Here are 3 methods to detect mac in order to provide Mac users with alternate content.

 ### Write